cortexlabs/cortex/docs/deployments/compute.md

     gpu: 1
 ```

 CPU and memory requests in Cortex correspond to compute resource requests in Kubernetes.
-In the example above, the API service will only be scheduled once 2 CPUs, 1Gi of memory, and 1 GPU are available, and the job will be guaranteed to have access to those resources throughout it's execution.
-In some cases, a Cortex compute resource request can be (or may default to) `Null`.
+In the example above, the API will only be scheduled once 2 CPUs, 1Gi of memory, and 1 GPU are available on any instance, and the deployment will be guaranteed to have access to those resources throughout its execution.
+In some cases, resource requests can be (or may default to) `Null`.

 ## CPU